yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 link, which is located to the right of the **Significance Test** link (see exhibit 4-25).
 You will need to decide which variable you would like to test (e.g., gender) and the criterion by which you want to test it (i.e., between jurisdictions or across years).
-The difference measure, or gap, can be viewed between groups, between years, between groups and years, or between percentiles within the selected variable.
+The difference dependent variable, or gap, can be viewed between groups, between years, between groups and years, or between percentiles within the selected variable.
 For example, if you compute average mathematics scores for two countries at two time